roseneath12/Sunday_app/README.md

-# 🌿 thank_app — A gentle daily gratitude journal
+# 🌿 Sunday-app — A gentle daily gratitude journal

 A simple, calming mobile app built with Expo and React Native to help you pause, breathe, and reflect on the good moments in your day.